-Many new puppy owners are worried that they won’t be able to properly socialise their puppy at this time.
+Many new puppy owners are worried about socialising their puppy during the pandemic.
 Between the ages of 4-12 weeks, puppies are at their most inquisitive and receptive to new experiences, which they may be scared of if they only encounter them in adult life.
-As things currently stand, there may be limitations on what puppies can be exposed to, e.g. new people, outdoor noises and experiences.
+There may be limitations on what puppies can be exposed to outside of the house during these times.
 However, you can still continue with your puppy’s socialisation plan at home.

-During this time of lockdown, your puppy or dog will enjoy having lots of company at home.
-However, it’s important to you prevent separation occurring when life eventually returns to normal.
-If you have a puppy, you can start work with training them to be left alone, for example, by getting them used to being in a different room to you and maintaining a balance between cuddle time and letting your puppy settle on their own.
+If you got your puppy during the pandemic, they will have enjoyed having lots of company at home.
+However, it’s important that you work on training them to be left alone so they don’t develop separation related problems.
+If you have a puppy, you can start training them to be left alone; for example, get them used to being in a different room to you, and maintain a balance between cuddle time and letting your puppy settle on their own.